spavlinek/spavlinek.github.io/game-reviews.markdown

 permalink: /game-reviews/
 ---

-Welcome to my game reviews section where I share analysis and critiques of games I've played.
-I focus on design mechanics, player experience, and what makes each game unique.
+Welcome to my game reviews section where I share analysis and critiques of some of the games I've played.
+So far I've focused on educational games and table-top roleplaying games, but I'm excited to write more.

 ## Recent Game Reviews